qupath/qupath-docs/docs/deep/wsinfer.md

 - [WSInfer QuPath Extension](https://github.com/qupath/qupath-extension-wsinfer/releases)
 - PyTorch (this can be downloaded while using the extension)

+A GPU is not required but will dramatically speed up processing.
+WSInfer uses Deep Java Library, so if you have a GPU and need guidance configuring support, please see [the Deep Java Library page](deep-java-library-gpu).

 ## Set-up

 With QuPath installed and running, drag and drop the WSInfer extension into the application and restart QuPath.